 [3] Variances may be issued for the repair or rehabilitation of historic structures upon a determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as an historic structure and the variance is the minimum necessary to preserve the historic character and design of the structure.

 (g) Findings required for variances.
-Variances shall only be issued upon four findings by the Zoning Board of Adjustment:
+Variances shall only be issued upon four findings by the Planning Board:

 [1] A determination that the variance is the minimum necessary, considering the flood hazard, to afford relief;